ceres-solver/ceres-solver/docs/source/tutorial.rst

 --------------------

 In some cases, using automatic differentiation is not possible.
-For example, Ceres currently does not support automatic differentiation of functors with dynamically sized parameter blocks.
-Or it may be the case that it is more efficient to compute the derivatives in closed form instead of relying on the chain rule used by the automatic differentition code.
+For example, it may be the case that it is more efficient to compute the derivatives in closed form instead of relying on the chain rule used by the automatic differentition code.

 In such cases, it is possible to supply your own residual and jacobian computation code.
 To do this, define a subclass of